Super NES CD-ROM: Super NES CD-ROM System

-Because Nintendo was convinced that using CD-ROM technology with a 16-bit processor would not provide consumers with significantly enhanced and unique games, they decided to incorporate a new 32-bit RISC processor into the add-on, which was reported by some analysts to be an NEC V810 clocked at 21.47727 MHz.
+Because Nintendo was convinced that using CD-ROM technology with a 16-bit processor would not provide consumers with significantly enhanced and unique games, they decided to use a new 32-bit RISC processor with the add-on, which was reported by some analysts to be an NEC V810 clocked at 21.47727 MHz.
 This new 32-bit CPU, known as the SCCP, was to be included inside a dedicated system cartridge that contains the extra hardware dedicated for the add-on such as additional RAM, ROM, and an additional coprocessor called "HANDS" (Hyper Advanced Nintendo Data Transfer System), a custom chip based around a single 65C02 8-bit processor clocked at 4.295 MHz.
 HANDS primarily acts as a decoder for the add-on's CD-ROM drive, but also enhances the SNES's sound capabilities with up to four channels of audio, complimenting with the add-on's CD audio as well as the Super NES' eight-channel S-SMP audio system.
-The system cartridge was required to run the CD-ROM add-on itself, similar in nature to the Famicom Disk System of the preceding NES (Famicom).
+The system cartridge would be inserted into the console's cartridge slot and then interfaced via a cord that attaches from the system cartridge to the CD-ROM unit to supply power and data transfer, mirroring that of the Famicom Disk System of the preceding NES (Famicom) which uses a similar setup.
+Like most CD-ROM add-ons, it would also require its own power supply as the Super NES cannot supply power to the CD-ROM unit by itself; a separate AC adapter would be included with the unit to supply power to the add-on itself.
 To combat piracy, the add-on would have added a number of copy-protection measures to prevent the use of illicit copies and burned backups of ND format games.

 The technical specifications of the Super NES CD-ROM System add-on were reported as early as 1992 by Electronic Gaming Monthly (EGM) before publishing its specs in its March 1993 issue, which were echoed in an issue of Electronic Games published in April 1993.
 The 1993 EGM and EG issues also showed concept art for the proposed add-on unit, with the EGM issue showing the Super Famicom design and the EG issue showing the North American Super NES design.
-Before a single prototype could be made, however, Nintendo quietly cancelled the project a few years into the concept phase, which was reported as late as the summer of 1993.
+Before a single prototype could be made, however, Nintendo quietly cancelled the project a few years into the concept phase, which was reported as late as Summer 1993.